-Youth (those under the legal of majority) especially have encountered unprecedented challenges.
-Since the onset of the pandemic, rates of psychological distress such as anxiety, depression, and other mental health disorders have increased among young people (The U.S. Surgeon General's Advisory, 2021)(The U.S. Surgeon General's Advisory, 2021).
-Emergency department visits in the United States for suspected suicide attempts were 51% higher for adolescent girls and 4% higher for adolescent boys (Yard, et al., 2021)(Yard, et al., 2021)
+Michigan's youth (those under 18 years of age) especially have encountered unprecedented challenges.
+Since the onset of the pandemic, rates of psychological distress such as anxiety, depression, and other mental health disorders have increased among young people (The U.S. Surgeon General's Advisory, 2021).
+Emergency department visits in the United States for suspected suicide attempts were 51% higher for adolescent girls and 4% higher for adolescent boys (Yard, et al., 2021).

-Nationally, suicides dropped from 47,511 in 2019 to 44,834 in 2020, a decline of 5.6 percent (Michigan Department of Health and Human Services, 2021)(Michigan Department of Health and Human Services, 2021).
+Nationally, suicides dropped from 47,511 in 2019 to 44,834 in 2020, a decline of 5.6% (Michigan Department of Health and Human Services, 2021).
 Michigan also experienced a decrease of suicide deaths from 2019 to 2020.
 In 2019, there were 1,471 suicide deaths in Michigan and the age-adjusted suicide rate was 14.3 per 100,000.
-In 2020, there were 1,432 suicide deaths and the age-adjusted rate was 13.8 per 100,000 (Michigan Vital Statistics, 2021).
-This represents a decrease of 3.6% in the age-adjusted suicide rate from 2019 to 2020, slightly less than the decline seen at the national level.
+In 2020, there were 1,389 suicide deaths and the age-adjusted rate was 13.3 per 100,000.
+This represents a decrease of 7% in the age-adjusted suicide rate from 2019 to 2020, slightly greater than the decline seen at the national level.

 Despite the initial decrease in the number of suicide deaths during the early part of the pandemic in 2020, there remains uncertainty regarding how the pandemic will affect suicide rates long-term.
-Nevertheless there is much we all can do to mitigate its potential impact.
+Nevertheless, there is much we all can do to mitigate its potential impact.